 - Fingerlike growths in the uterus (uterine polyps)

 Other conditions under which the test may be performed:

 - Abnormal bleeding if a woman is taking the breast cancer medication, tamoxifen

 - Abnormal bleeding due to changes in hormone levels (anovulatory bleeding)

 Endometrial biopsy Risks

-- Making a hole in (perforating) the uterus or tearing the cervix (rarely)
+- Causing a hole in (perforating) the uterus or tearing the cervix (rarely occurs)

 - Prolonged bleeding